Chapter 2

 Macquarie’s Sydney

-Blaxland, Wentworth, and Lawson crossing the rugged Blue Mountains in 1813, paving the way for inland settlement.
+Blaxland, Wentworth, and Lawson crossed the rugged Blue Mountains in 1813, paving the way for inland settlement.
 Notably, Lawson, impressed by Thomas Maslin’s skills as a horse handler, later hired him for subsequent expeditions, relying on his expertise to manage the horses essential to their journeys.

 To the Coal River Penal Settlement